 - Convenient access to public transit, employment, entertainment and shopping.

-You'll want to purchase a property in a high-demand location that appeals to the young and old and that is priced far below the single-family options in the area.
+You'll want to purchase a property in a high-demand location that appeals to young and old and that is priced far below the single-family options in the area.

-Two bedrooms are better than one, but make sure that extra bedroom is legally considered a bedroom.
+Just make sure that extra bedroom is legally considered a bedroom.
 A den or loft probably won't count.

 Smart move 3.
 Know what a good layout looks like.